 Accounts receivable: Accounts receivable are carried at the unpaid balance of the original amount billed to students.
-The receivables are net of an estimate made for doubtful accounts of \$532,654 and \$476,417 at June 30, 2023 and 2022, respectively, based on a review of all outstanding amounts.
-Management determines the allowance for doubtful accounts by considering the College's previous loss history and specific account circumstances.
+The receivables are net of an estimate made for doubtful accounts of \$553,040 and \$532,654 at June 30, 2024 and 2023, respectively, based on a review of all outstanding amounts.
+Management maintains the allowance for doubtful accounts based on past collection history, current conditions, and reasonable and supportable forecasts and risks among uncollectible accounts.
 Recoveries of student accounts receivable previously written-off are recorded when received.
 Receivables are generally unsecured.
 The College does not charge interest or late fees on delinquent accounts but charges a one-time per term late payment penalty if the appropriate amount is not paid by the designated due date.

 Contributions receivable: Unconditional promises to give (pledges) that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 Amortization of the discounts is included in contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.
 Allowance is made for doubtful contributions receivable based upon management's judgment and analysis of the credit worthiness of the donors, past collection experience and other relevant factors.
-The allowance for doubtful pledges is \$157,021 and \$287,308 at June 30, 2023 and 2022, respectively.
+The allowance for doubtful pledges is \$77,247 and \$157,021 at June 30, 2024 and 2023, respectively.
 Promises to give are written-off when they become uncollectible.
 The policy for determining past due contributions is assessed on an individual basis.

-Student loans receivable: Student loans receivable, which include Perkins governmental loans and institutional loans, are carried at unpaid principal balances, less the allowance for uncollectible loans of \$1,263,524 and \$952,843 at June 30, 2023 and 2022, respectively.
-The allowance calculation is based on the loans receivable past-due balances.
+Student loans receivable: Student loans receivable, which include Perkins governmental loans and institutional loans, are carried at unpaid principal balances, less the allowance for credit losses of \$1,203,963 and \$1,263,524 at June 30, 2024 and 2023, respectively.
+Management maintains the allowance for credit losses based on past collection history, current conditions, and reasonable and supportable forecasts and risks among uncollectible accounts.
 Loans receivable are considered to be past due if a payment is not made within 30 days of the payment due date.
-Periodically, the allowance is evaluated based on past loan loss experience and current economic conditions.
 Interest income is recorded monthly as payments are received.
 Interest on a past-due loan is recognized or accrued until cash payments are received.